mickeymaddula/anatomy-tokens/README.md

 ## Quick start

-Anatomy tokens ship with Sass and CSS versions.
-Sass is located at `lib/sass`.
-CSS is located at `lib/css/tokens.css` and `lib/css/tokens.min.css`.
+Anatomy tokens ship with scss, less, css, and json versions.
+You can import the files you need following the pattern `lib/{language}/{theme}/{mode}`.
+E.g. `lib/css/corporate/light.css`.

+Tokens also ships with base styles that can be imported via `lib/base-styles/base.scss`.
+Base styles are only offered in scss.

 ### Install via npm